Monday, August 10, 2009

 The first-ever request by the city's 12 most high-powered galleries for city funds represents the latest financial tussle for a local arts business or nonprofit in these dire times.
 But the outlook is limned with silver: It's forced a once-timid group of art dealers into political action while also reaffirming the financial and intangible value of arts and culture groups.

-Started 23 years ago, First Thursday is, at the most basic level, a marketing event.
+Economic activator Started 23 years ago, First Thursday is, at the most basic level, a marketing event.
 Galleries open their doors for extra evening hours in order to expose their businesses to the general public.

 For many visitors, the artwalk is the only time they see art.
 The breathtaking diversity and masses of people who visit the galleries ultimately make for free and entertaining public theater.
 Neighborhood cafes, bars, restaurants and other retail stores have likewise benefited and become the buoyant evening's second act.